GRAINS-Wheat surges by daily limit, soyoil hits record high after Russia invades Ukraine

 All U.S. wheat, corn, soybean and soyoil contracts posted life-of-contract highs on Thursday.

-(Additional reporting by Sybille de La Hamaide in Paris, Enrico Dela Cruz in Manila and Emily Chow in Beijing Editing by David Goodman, Mark Potter, Diane Craft and David Gregorio)
+(Additional reporting by Sybille de La Hamaide in Paris, Enrico Dela Cruz in Manila and Emily Chow in Beijing Editing by Mark Potter, Diane Craft, David Gregorio and Jonathan Oatis)

 ((karl.plume@thomsonreuters.com; +1 313 484 5285; Reuters Messaging: karl.plume.thomsonreuters.com@reuters.net))